 Dr. Nathan has devoted his career to pediatric abdominal transplantation.
 He has extensive experience in performing liver, kidney and intestinal transplants.
 Areas of expertise include utilizing all technical variant grafts in liver transplantation, including split livers, reduced-sized grafts and living donor liver transplantation, to optimize outcomes and minimize time on the waiting list.
 He has significant experience in kidney transplantation in the youngest children (as young as 1 year old), and he partners with Nephrology colleagues to care for neonates who require dialysis soon after birth.

 Dr. Nathan is also one of the world’s leading surgeons for an advanced procedure – total pancreatectomy with islet autotransplantation (TPIAT) – which helps children with debilitating pain and impaired quality of life from acute recurrent and chronic pancreatitis.
+Dr. Nathan is the most experienced board-certified pediatric surgeon in the United States performing TPIATs and has performed more than 100 of the procedures.
 In partnership with the pioneering pancreatic islet isolation team, he provides the greatest chances for children to achieve insulin independence following total pancreatectomy.

 Prior to joining Nationwide Children’s, Dr. Nathan served as surgical director of the Pancreas Care Center and the Kidney and Intestinal Transplant programs, as well as associate surgical director of Liver Transplant at Cincinnati Children’s Hospital.
 His training includes undergraduate and medical degrees from Yale University, a general surgery residency and surgical research in gastrointestinal endocrinology at Duke University School of Medicine, followed by fellowships in pediatric surgery and abdominal transplant surgery in Cincinnati.